Insular Cases: Background

 In 1898, the United States signed the Treaty of Paris (which entered into force on April 11, 1899), which ended the Spanish–American War and granted the United States the Philippines, Puerto Rico, and Guam.
 Additionally, Cuba remained under the jurisdiction of the United States Military Government until its independence on May 20, 1902.
 Since there was nothing in the United States Constitution about governing newly acquired territories, the government used the guideline from Title IX of the Treaty of Paris.
 Those that were born in Spain but living in one of the territories—known as peninsulares—"could retain their Spanish citizenship", or even eventually have the option to become United States citizens.
 Title IX of the Treaty of Paris did not grant the same rights to the indigenous population.
 Edguardo Melendez writes, "Puerto Ricans and Filipinos—'the natives of the islands'—not only remained colonial subjects but became stateless peoples too: they were denied the right to keep their Spanish citizenship, as well as their right to become U.S. citizens."

 After Title IX of the Treaty of Paris came the Foraker Act of 1900, which established American rule in Puerto Rico for all of the twentieth century.
 The act allowed the United States to appoint the governor, a portion of the legislature, and the entirety of the Puerto Rico Supreme Court.
 These two documents precede the Insular Cases and set a precedent on the status of the United States' new territories prior to the Supreme Court's rulings.

 In addition to the Treaty of Paris and the Foraker Act, the Citizenship Clause found within the 14th Amendment of the United States Constitution informed the Insular Case decisions.
-Lisa Marie Perez of the Virginia Law Review writes "The Citizenship Clause of the Fourteenth Amendment provides that 'All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States.'"
+Lisa Marie Perez writes in the Virginia Law Review that "[t]he Citizenship Clause of the Fourteenth Amendment provides that 'All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States.'"
 However, the Insular Cases soon set a precedent that the territories are not inherently part of the United States and therefore the Citizenship Clause or other portions of the United States Constitution do not automatically apply.
 Furthermore, the Citizenship Clause was crucial throughout the 1800s in the United States as the country expanded and full citizenship was extended.
 Yet, the discussion never centered around citizenship in terms of overseas expansion.
 Soon, the precedent from the Insular Cases became very different from early interpretations of the Citizenship Clause.